tuskyapp/Tusky/doc/ViewModelInterface.md

 ```

 In this model, actions always flow from left to right.
 The user tells
-the fragment to do something.
-The fragment tells the view model to do
+the fragment to do something, then te fragment tells the view model to do
 something.

 The view model does **not** tell the fragment to do something.

-State always flows from right to left The fragment does not tell the view
+State always flows from right to left.
+The view model tells the fragment
-model "Change your state to reflect this user interaction", it tells the view
-model "The user wants to do X, do that, and send me new state when it is
-done".
+"Here's the new state, it up to you how to display it."

 Not shown on this diagram, but implicit, is these actions are asynchronous,
 and the view model may be making one or more requests to other components to
 gather the data to use for the new UI state.

 Rather than modelling this transfer of data as function calls, and by passing
-callback functions from place to place, they can be modelled as Kotlin flows
+callback functions from place to place they can be modelled as Kotlin flows
 between the Fragment and View Model.

 For example: